Semantic Models for the First-stage Retrieval: A Comprehensive Review

-Typically, the term-based methods treat texts as completely free, that terms are independent of each other and the term orders are ignored.
-As a result, the concepts represented by multiple continue words cannot be depicted correctly, such as ``the United States''.
-Term dependency models attempt to address the vocabulary mismatch problem by exploiting term dependencies based on the hypothesis that the matching of consecutive or ordered terms between queries and documents indicates stronger relevance.
+Typically, term-based methods consider terms in the document independently and ignore the term orders.
+As a result, concepts represented by multiple contiguous words cannot be depicted correctly, and the stronger relevance of consecutive or ordered terms matching between queries and documents cannot be reflected well.
+Term dependency models attempt to address the above problem by incorporating term dependencies into the representation functions $\phi$ and $\psi$.

-A natural way is to directly extend the term-based methods with term dependencies. \citet{fagan1987experiments} tried to incorporate phrases into the VSM, where phrases are viewed as additional dimensions in the representation space.
+A natural way is to extend the dictionary in the inverted index with frequent phrases.
+For example, \citet{fagan1987experiments} tried to incorporate phrases into the VSM, where phrases are viewed as additional dimensions in the representation space.
 Then, the scoring function can be formalized to the combination of term-level score and phrase-level score:

-where $w_{\text{term}}$ and $w_{\text{phr}}$ are the weights to achieve weight normalization~\cite{jones2000probabilistic}, and the score of a phrase can be defined as the average of the TF-IDF weights of its component terms~\cite{salton1988term}. \citet{xu2010relevance} also investigated the approach that extends BM25 with n-grams.
+where $w_{\text{term}}$ and $w_{\text{phr}}$ are weights to achieve weight normalization, and the score of a phrase can be defined as the average of TF-IDF weights of its component terms. \citet{xu2010relevance} also investigated the approach that extends BM25 with n-grams.
 They defined the BM25 kernel as follows:

 where $\operatorname{BM25-Kernel}_{t}(q, d)$ denotes the BM25 kernel of type $t$, and $t$ can be bigram, trigram, etc.

 where $x$ denotes a n-gram of type $t$, $f_t(x, q)$ and $f_t(x, d)$ are frequency of unit $x$ in query $q$ and document $d$ respectively, $f_t(d)$ is total number of units with type $t$ in document $d$, $\bar{f_t}$ is average number of $f_t(d)$ within the whole collection, $k1$, $k3$, and $b$ are parameters.